Luke's Notes

 Finally ....

-There are lots of left-wing blogs but, to be honest, I don't read them much, as I find they just tend to echo my thoughts.
+There are lots of great left-wing blogs but, to be honest, I don't read them much, as I find they just tend to echo my thoughts.
+I've always learned more from reading what challenges my views than confirms them (something I applied also to reading recommendations to students).
 Where there is interesting leftist commentary that I do follow is on Mastodon, a more micro-blogging area.
-But I enjoy following personal blogs.
+But I enjoy following personal blogs that expand my horizons.

 Many personal bloggers (or just people with personal websites) go beyond blogging - they have links pages to things they're interested in, including 'blogrolls' of blogs they like.
 Some have 'digital garden' pages of creative ventures that they are working on.
 There are also 'now' pages where people list what they're doing ('now' defined as recently) and update these from time to time.